 The Innokas Network guides schools towards creativity and innovation through technology

 The Faculty has many types of research organisations, including research units, centres, projects and groups.
-The faculty's umbrella organisation for all other groupings includes eight research communities.
+The faculty's umbrella organisation for all other groupings includes nine research communities.